PratyushKing/cosmosCLI/README.md

 - PLEASE NOTE: AS OF THE LATEST VERSION OF COSMOSCLI YOU ARE NO LONGER ALLOWED TO USE THIS METHOD AND IF YOU DO YOU MUST CLONE THE COSMOS GITHUB REPO GOTO THE `Build/VMWare/Workstation/` FOLDER, GET THE `Cosmos.nvram` FILE WITH THE `Filesystem.vmdk` FILE AND COPY IT TO THE `/etc/CosmosCLI/` DIRECTORY WITH THEIR RESPECTIVE NAMES.
 IF YOU DON'T DO SO, RUNNING VIA VMWARE WON'T WORK!
 ALSO YOU MUST PUT THE CUSTOM VMWARE FILES IN YOUR `/etc/CosmosCLI/` DIRECTORY FOR IT TO WORK.
 THE FOLDER MUST BE NAMED `VMWARE` AND IT MUST CONTAIN THE FILES GIVEN [HERE](./RequiredFiles/).

 ## Post-Install
+You are required to run `sudo cosmos --setup` after install or it just will not work.
+It's done so VMWare's files stored in `/etc/CosmosCLI` are changed permissions for the user because package managers install it as root.
+Please also try to avoid logging as root and doing it because that won't work either.
+The main way the `--setup` works is that it gets your login name.
+So please be aware of that.
 Generally, cosmos will not come with the package installer, instead you have to run `cosmos -ri` which means reinstall, that will not really reinstall your cosmos CLI but will "reinstall" cosmos itself, its named reinstall but it will do a fresh, clean install, the only requirements is having a stable-internet connection (becuase it takes a while) and having dotnet and nuget both installed, for which you can get through internet.

 ## How to use